ccgus/fmdb/README.markdown

 And it will do the right thing.

-Starting a transaction will automatically keep the db from going back into the pool automatically:
+Starting a transaction will keep the db from going back into the pool automatically:

 	FMDatabase *db = [pool db];
 	[db beginTransaction];